-I got an email today — from May 2006.
+I got an email today — dated May 2006.
 And it was from myself.

-After reading the email, I remembered: exactly six years ago, a friend and I made a bet I had completely forgotten about until this morning: “by 2012, what would the ‘convergent device’ look like?
+After reading the email, I remembered: nine years ago, a friend and I made a bet I had completely forgotten about until this morning: “by 2015, what would the ‘convergent device’ look like?
 Would it be A.) A small day-runner sized device that has Internet phone and computing abilities?
 Or B.) More of a uber-blackberry device that takes the phone, mobile mail, computing programs, MPS, and digital camera rolled into a slightly-larger than a palm?”

-So we had this bet — but who could remind us six years in the future to settle the bet and collect the winnings?
+So we had this bet — but who could remind us nine years in the future to settle the bet and collect the winnings?

 Yes — we found an unbelievably cool (and free) site out there that will send email to your future self on any specific date up to 50 years from now.
 People use it to ponder if their future selves will reach their goals, remind themselves to pay taxes, encourage themselves with advice as they get older, and see if their predictions come true (like me and my friend).
 Go to the site and read some of the letters — they’re awesome.
 Here’s a sample: